 During the spring to autumn, Asiatic Black Bear are out and about, so a degree of caution is needed, especially in the late spring and summer when sows and cubs could be encountered.
 Japanese (Sika) Deer are also around.

-Birds in the forest include: Copper Pheasant, White-backed Woodpecker, Great Spotted Woodpecker, Japanese Green Woodpecker and Japanese Pygmy Woodpecker, Grey Thrush, Brown-headed Thrush, Siberian Blue Robin, Red-flanked Bluetail, Blue & White Flycatcher, Narcissus Flycatcher, Olive-backed Pipit, Eastern Crowned Warbler, Japanese Leaf (Arctic) Warbler, Sakhalin Leaf Warbler, and Grey Bunting and Siberian Meadow Bunting.
+Birds in the forest include: Copper Pheasant, White-backed Woodpecker, Great Spotted Woodpecker, Japanese Green Woodpecker, Japanese Pygmy Woodpecker, Japanese Thrush, Brown-headed Thrush, Siberian Blue Robin, Red-flanked Bluetail, Blue & White Flycatcher, Narcissus Flycatcher, Olive-backed Pipit, Eastern Crowned Warbler, Japanese Leaf (Arctic) Warbler, Sakhalin Leaf Warbler, Grey Bunting and Meadow Bunting.

 Last updated: 20200709